-- to provide accurate information and authorize permission for the release of information from outside community agencies on the special needs of the child; - to attend a Spring information meeting for the child who will enter Kindergarten in the Fall; - participate in a case conference for the child; - to ensure the child participates in an orientation classroom visit and school tour in the Spring; - practice school routines with child; - to complete the Kindergarten Home Connection Form, sent home the first day of school (Appendix D); - to provide information through conversation to help the teacher get to know and understand the child; e.g. health, early literacy; - review entry process with case conference team to see if plans were successful or if future modifications would improve results for children; - to attend classroom visits to observe and share information about the child (November December); - to dialogue with the teacher on the student's needs, strengths, and next steps for learning and progress using the structured, parent/guardian observation visit; - to read the Kindergarten Communication of Learning providing follow-up where needed; - the parent/guardian should be regularly involved in decisions about the education of their child; - the parent/guardian should access the available community agencies that can assist with their child's growth and development; - the Ministry of Education states that the parent/guardian must play a significant role in their child's learning.
+- to provide accurate information and authorize permission for the release of information from outside community agencies on the special needs of the child; - to attend a Spring information meeting for the child who will enter Kindergarten in the Fall; - participate in a case conference for the child; - to ensure the child participates in an orientation classroom visit and school tour in the Spring; - practice school routines with child; - to complete the Kindergarten Home Connection Form provided by the school (Appendix D); - to provide information through conversation to help the teacher get to know and understand the child; e.g. health, early literacy; - review entry process with case conference team to see if plans were successful or if future modifications would improve results for children; - to attend parent interviews/student-led conferences focused on the child's portfolio (November December); - to dialogue with the teacher on the student's needs, strengths, and next steps for learning and progress using the structured, parent/guardian observation visit; - to read the Kindergarten Communication of Learning providing follow-up where needed; - the parent/guardian should be regularly involved in decisions about the education of their child; - the parent/guardian should access the available community agencies that can assist with their child's growth and development; - the Ministry of Education states that the parent/guardian must play a significant role in their child's learning.